MFlisar/KotPreferences/documentation/Modules/Encryption.md

+# Encryption

-> :warning: This extension does only support android!
+> > :warning: This extension does only support android!

 Currently there only exists the AES encryption module.
 It simple implements a predefined interface that encrypts and decrypts all data before it get's persisted by a storage implementation.